To some of us, our motorcycle is our pride and joy.

 Your motorcycle is most likely to spend most of its ‘unguarded’ hours near where you live.
 Often overnight, and often in the same place.

 If you’re anything like me, then you aren’t lucky enough to have a garage to tuck your motorcycle into every night.
-But panic not, there is a solution which will help guard your ride from both the elements, and the prying eyes of a thief.
+But panic not, there is a solution that will help guard your ride from both the elements and the prying eyes of a thief.

 A simple bike cover will not only stop the rain dead in its tracks, it will also make your bike less visible.
 Keeping those shiny bits out of sight can often be the first step in stopping a crime before it starts.